SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. image:: ../images/initializerDelegation01_2x.png
    :align: center

-Here, the superclass has a single designated initializer, and two convenience initializers.
+Here, the superclass has a single designated initializer and two convenience initializers.
-One of the convenience initializers calls another convenience initializer, which in turn calls the single designated initializer.
+One convenience initializer calls another convenience initializer, which in turn calls the single designated initializer.
 This satisfies rules 2 and 3 from above.
 The superclass does not itself have a further superclass, and so rule 1 does not apply.